U.S. corporate health exchanges find no new blue chip clients

 “If that doesn’t do it, I think we’re pretty much done on this thing,” she said.

-Additional reporting by Lisa Baertlein in Seattle; Editing by Michele Gershberg, John Pickering and Lisa Shumaker
+Additional reporting by Lisa Baertlein in Seattle; Editing by Michele Gershberg and John Pickering